Contrast

 The Child & Family Inequities Score provides a summary measure of the socio-economic challenges that children and families experience.
 The Child & Family Inequities Score is a tool to help explain the variation in socio-economic barriers across the City of Toronto neighbourhoods.
 While other composite measures of socio-economic disadvantage in the City exist, the Child & Family Inequities Score is unique because it uses indicators that are specific to families with children under the age of 12.

-Figure 2: 2016 Child Population and Inequities Score Dashboard
+Figure 2: 2021 Child Population by Inequities Level Dashboard

 How was it made?